hassnainabass/UsersPermissions/README.md

 ## Installation

-You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).
+You can install this plugin into your CakePHP 3 application using [composer](http://getcomposer.org).

 The recommended way to install composer packages is:

 ```
-composer require your-name-here/UsersPermissions
+composer require hassnainTechKnox/UsersPermissions
 ```
+## Requirements
+* CakePHP 2.4+
+* PHP 5.2.8+